aras-p/aras-p.hugo/content/blog/2018/03-daily-pathtracer-4-fixes.md

 ### What's next

 Now that the path tracer is *more correct*, let's get back to exploring different topics :)
-Next week I'll write about a naïve implementation for Intel's SPMD Program Compiler ([ISPC](https://ispc.github.io/)), to see what sort of gains we can get from SIMD, and how does that compare with [C# + Burst](/blog/2018/03/28/Daily-Pathtracer-Part-3-CSharp-Unity-Burst/).
+Next week I'll write about a *super-naïve* implementation for a GPU.
 Stay tuned!